rodomvp/KennelApp/README.md

 Main repo for project work.
 This README is intended for developers.

 Master branch is staged at <http://kennelapp.herokuapp.com/>.

+To play with the app, log in with one of these username/password combos below.
+These are the same logins that are seeded in a local server.

+- Normal user: `george@internet.com` / `password`
+- Admin user: `admin@internet.com` / `cookies`

+If you break something, no big deal.
+Just reset the database by first logging in to Heroku (see next section), and then doing:

+    cd /the/directory/where/you/cloned/KennelApp
+    heroku run rake db:reset

+## Pushing to heroku

 To push to heroku, make sure you have the remote set up:

 ```
 heroku login